 A key concept in organization design concerns the degree of 'fit' between an organization’s structure and its strategy.
 This means that whatever an organization is attempting to accomplish (its objectives) needs to closely match the manner in which work is undertaken (its execution).
 This is an important concept and not one realized by enough business leaders.
-Simply stated, an organization’s structure can be a powerful source of competitive advantage.
-Structures that are closey aligned with strategic objectives enable high-performance, while those that are misaligned with strategy do not.
+Stated differently, an organization’s structure can be a powerful source of competitive advantage.
+Structures that are closely aligned with strategic objectives enable high-performance, while those that are misaligned with strategy do not.
 In fact, mismatched structures not only hinder success, they can actually decrease performance.